argoproj/notifications-engine/docs/services/alertmanager.md

 ## Templates

-* `labels` - implement different notification strategies according to alertmanager routing
+* `labels` - at least one label pair required, implement different notification strategies according to alertmanager routing
 * `annotations` - optional, specifies a set of information labels, which can be used to store longer additional information, but only for display
 * `generatorURL` - optional, default is '{{.app.spec.source.repoURL}}', backlink used to identify the entity that caused this alert in the client